 If you have been keeping up with the Kardashians (just kidding, I mean me), you have probably read my post on how I set up my Reader’s Workshop.
 In this post, I briefly outline how I include writing, and use a Paragraph of the Week technique that a colleague told me about.
 I am sure that there are many 5th graders out there who can write more than a paragraph a week, but I chose this method for 2 good reasons:

 - I am an inclusion teacher.
-Over 50% of my students have IEP’s and process information at a slower, or different, rate than the average child.
+Many of my students process information at a slower, or different, rate than the average child.
 I believe routines and consistency build confidence in my students and makes them comfortable enough to attempt a new skill.
 This method is a clear, consistent routine that provides the structure my students need in a typically unstructured time – writing.

 - Every student-no matter their intellectual level- can benefit from taking a closer look at their writing and examining each part of the writing process at a deeper level.
 This method forces those who can easily write to take a step back, analyze their writing each day, and try new elements to improve.